qcfrag/r-tft/README.md

 You may contact me by email at qcfrag@gmail.com
-- Genuine interest, no publicity or destructive talks, not here to get known ty.

 ## 📘 Summary
 R-TFT is a real-time method for detecting and tracking resonance in arbitrary n-body systems by projecting angular velocity vectors onto fractional resonance templates.
 This enables detection of non-integer locking behaviors, applicable from planetary orbits to quantum systems.